 If you want to truly get into video editing, however, Final Cut Pro and Adobe Premiere are considered some of the most advanced and user-friendly programs out there

 Don’t ignore the value of video for personal branding.
 It’s not as big a challenge as many people seem to think.
-Map out a strategy and get started today!
+Map out a strategy, learn the skills for personal branding, and get started today!